OpenSwitchNOS/openswitch-ops-docs/deploy-to-physical-switch.md

-# Deploy image to physical switch
+# Installing and Booting OpenSwitch

 After your build completes you will have an ONIE file that can be uploaded to the switch.
 The file can be found in the `images` directory and is typically called `onie-installer-x86_64-as5712_54x`.
 For an as5712 platform, follow these instructions: